 To arm students with defences against unwanted social influence

 Evolution, social selection, and how evolution has led humans to be highly susceptible to influence and manipulation

 Basic principles of persuasion and how they can be used against you

-Case studies in persuasion: Social media and the surveillance economy
+Case studies in mass persuasion: The gambling industry; the UK's nudge unit; social media and the surveillance economy

 Some basic consideration of the applications of social influence in the real world.
 Adequate knowledge of some of the key concepts in social influence.
 Some errors in use of material covered in class lectures.
 Weaknesses in understanding theoretical issues with multiple or significant factual errors.
 Limited evidence of critical analysis and evaluation of theory and research.
 Arguments are weak with no synthesis and without careful application to the question.
 Answer only briefly focussed on question and with some irrelevant material and poor structure.
 Grades in this criteria would range from a D- to a D+.

 Depth of insight into the applications of social influence in the real world.
 Comprehensive and detailed knowledge of key concepts in social influence and evidence, going beyond what is covered in class lectures, to include further readings.
 Excellent understanding and original interpretation of theoretical issues with no factual errors.
 Clear evidence of critical analysis and evaluation of theory and research.
 Logically presented and defended arguments presented with coherent synthesis and original interpretation.
 Answer focussed on question, with no irrelevant material and clear structure.
 Grades in this criteria would range from a A- to a A*.